 Eligibility, Individual Donor Director

-A Member is eligible for election and service as a Donor Director for one (4-year) term when his/her Eligible Contribution amount to the Society meets or exceeds the minimum Eligible Contribution (currently recommended to be a cumulative contribution of $100,000) by the time of their nomination for election.
-In addition, each Donor Director must commit to satisfy the minimum Annual directorship dues (currently set at $ 10,000) for Donor Directors each year during his/her term of office.
+A Member is eligible for appointment and service as a Donor Director for one (4-year) term when his/her Eligible Contribution amount to the Society meets or exceeds the minimum Eligible Contribution (currently recommended to be a cumulative contribution of $100,000) by the time of their nomination for election.
+In addition, each Donor Director must satisfy the minimum annual contribution (currently set at $ 10,000) for Donor Directors each year during his/her term of office as a qualification to continue to be a Donor Director.
 A Member’s Eligible Contribution amount consists of all contributions to the Society made by the Member and/or the Member’s spouse.
+Individual Donor Directors shall be nominated by the Nomination Committee and then approved and appointed by the Board of Directors.

 Reappointment of Individual Donor Director